 I have to be honest though.
 I haven’t always been a responsible tourist myself – I’ll never forget that moment when I was chased out of a market by two Mayans in Chiapas, Mexico, for taking photos of them.
 That’s one lesson (also highlighted below) I learned very quickly!

 That said, I do my utmost to be conscious of my surroundings and of local customs.
 If I’m not sure, I see what the locals do first, or I’ll ask them.
-To me its important to be aware and respectful, and to show empathy.
+To me, being a responsible tourist involves being aware and respectful, and showing empathy.
 If I’m visiting a place with picturesque homes, I always make sure to respect the residents’ privacy when taking photos.
 If I’m visiting a local’s home, I’ll ask about any customs that should be observed.